gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 Whenever you create an object of a derived class:

-👉 **First the base class constructor runs, then the derived class constructor.** If there is no constructor defined in derived class , then the compiler will create it first, and then the default constructor of base class is called,
+👉 **First the base class constructor runs, then the derived class constructor.** If there is no constructor defined in derived class , then the compiler will create it first, and then the default constructor of base class is called.

 `QUESTION:If i comment out the default constructor of Human class, will it throw an error?'